virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 You have already learned about our Manifesto, Biotope and have an overview of the first steps of this Roadmap.
 In this Level you will learn how to write mobile first responsive web pages with HTML5 and CSS and how to create and use SVG Icons and Webfonts.

+> Goal: You know how to create a modern static web page.

 ---------------------------------------
 ## Preparation
-In this challenge you will learn how to create your own repository on GitHub, how to use Git and how you can use HTML5 Boilerplate for the following challenges.
+First, you will learn how to create your own repository on GitHub, how to use Git and how you can use HTML5 Boilerplate for the following challenges.

 ### Resources
 - Git Clients: https://git-scm.com/downloads